 With the rise of cloud solutions several years ago, many Senior Living organizations have begun shifting IT expenses to an OpEx (Operating Costs) model.
-So many of these long term care facilities are well capitalized when they are built and pay up front for the hardware they need to get their facility operational.
+So many of these Senior Living and Post-Acute Care facilities are well capitalized when they are built and pay up front for the hardware they need to get their facility operational.
 After being in business a few years, they face ongoing challenges with margins, billings and reimbursements that make it much more difficult to accommodate capital expenditures on an ongoing basis.

 Finding ways to fit ongoing IT expenses into their operating expenditures is far more practical and accessible than relying on influxes or accumulated capital to make needed improvements to technical infrastructure.

 From an income tax perspective, businesses typically prefer OpEx to CapEx when it comes to IT budgeting and expenditures.
 For example, rather than buy servers and tablets outright, a business may prefer to lease from a vendor for 3 years with a low monthly payment.
 This is because buying equipment is a capital expense.
 Even though the company pays for the equipment up front, it can only deduct a small portion of the expense in that year as depreciation on the assets purchased.

 On the other hand, if a company took a leasing mindset, the entire amount of the ongoing lease payments are considered an operating expense because it is an expense that takes place day to day.
 This means it can rightfully be deducted because the cash was spent that year.